EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Introduction

-To guarantee evidence purity and prevent redundant confidence inflation, EviDep introduces two tailored mechanisms.
-First, to address the temporal-frequency heterogeneity of noisy behavioral cues, we propose the Frequency-aware Feature Extraction (FFE) module.
-Utilizing a wavelet-based Mixture-of-Experts architecture, FFE explicitly decomposes the signals to capture both stable macro-level affective baselines and transient micro-level behavioral bursts.
-Through a dynamic gating mechanism, it selectively filters out task-irrelevant sensor artifacts while preserving genuine behavioral nuances, acting as a crucial signal purification step.
-Operating on these structured and purified representations, a Disentangled Evidential Learning (DEL) strategy then explicitly separates the cross-modal shared consensus from modality-specific nuances.
-By enforcing orthogonality and consistency constraints, DEL achieves explicit feature decorrelation, ensuring that the extracted evidence streams are highly complementary and non-redundant before Bayesian fusion.
-This rigorous disentanglement successfully prevents the network from double-counting overlapping information, thereby avoiding artificially inflated diagnostic confidence and yielding a statistically calibrated, trustworthy system resilient to clinical noise.
+To guarantee evidence purity and mitigate this redundant inflation of confidence, EviDep introduces two tailored mechanisms.
+First, to address the temporal-frequency heterogeneity of depressive behavioral cues, we propose the Frequency-aware Feature Extraction (FFE) module.
+Recognizing that persistent affective states and transient behavioral bursts manifest in distinct frequency bands, FFE utilizes a wavelet-based Mixture-of-Experts architecture.
+By strategically routing low-frequency macro-trends to a Transformer and high-frequency micro-transients to CNN experts, it explicitly decouples these multi-scale dynamics, filtering out task-irrelevant artifacts to provide scale-discriminative representations.
+Second, operating on these structured features, our Disentangled Evidential Learning (DEL) strategy explicitly decomposes each modality into a cross-modal shared subspace to capture diagnostic consensus, and a modality-specific subspace to preserve unique behavioral nuances.
+By enforcing orthogonality and consistency constraints, DEL achieves strict decorrelation of features.
+Each disentangled component is then independently parameterized and integrated via an Evidence-Guided Bayesian Fusion mechanism.
+This rigorous pipeline ensures that the collected evidence streams are highly complementary, preventing the network from double-counting redundant information and yielding a trustworthy depression estimation.